-Once you have your website on WordPress, you think the costs are up, but that's the opposite of the truth.
-WordPress sites often break and plugins stop working or become obsolete.
-We have seen that this causes a grudge between companies and their WordPress developer, which makes them look elsewhere and having a website becomes expensive and stressful.
+When you think you have your website on WordPress and the costs are done, think again.
+WordPress sites are often prone to breaking and plugins can become obsolete or stop working, leading to a grudge between companies and their WordPress developer.
+This can make having a website expensive and stressful.
 Any vulnerability of a website can have a negative impact on your credibility and could spread viruses to your users.
 WordPress websites are more susceptible to being hacked due to the fact that millions of websites use it.